 How We Tested It

-Over six weeks, we cycled each Signature build through our bedrooms using the same base setup, sheets, and pillow stack.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using nightly logs plus repeatable checks like sit-to-stand edge use and partner entry/exit.
-Jenna and Ethan handled the couple nights and motion notes, while Marcus focused on heat buildup and “hammocking” risk.
-I tracked lumbar support through long desk-work weeks and how each surface felt while reading and working in bed.
+Over six weeks, our testing team rotated each Signature build through the same base setup, sheets, and pillow stack.
+We rated Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability (all scores are on a 5-point scale) using nightly logs plus repeatable checks like sit-to-stand edge use and partner entry/exit as part of our mattress testing process.
+Jenna and Ethan focused on couple sleep and motion notes, Marcus tracked heat buildup and any "hammocking" risk, and I logged lumbar support during long desk-work weeks and relaxed time reading in bed.

 Sven & Son Mattress: Our Testing Experience